-Course Convener: Lecturer: Prof Jinhong Yuan, Room 408, J.Yuan@unsw.edu.au Dr. Lei Yang, Lei.Yang3@unsw.edu.au
+Course Convener: Prof. Jinhong Yuan, Room 408, J.Yuan@unsw.edu.au

 Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
 Lecturer consultation times will be advised during lectures.
 You are welcome to email the tutor or laboratory demonstrator, who can answer your questions on this course and can also provide you with consultation times.
 ALL email enquiries should be made from your student email address with TELE9753 in the subject line, otherwise they will not be answered.